jphenow/jphenow.github.com/source/index.markdown

 ---

-{% img left /images/phenow.jpg Jon Phenow %}
+{% img center /images/jphenow.jpeg Jon Phenow %}
 #### Octopress!?

 In my exploration of [Ruby on Rails](http://rubyonrails.org/) I've come across this great blogging framework and begun to embrace it.
 Finally I found a blogging framework that allows for easy changes and deployment for people who are used to using [git](http://git-scm.com/) and [VIm](http://www.vim.org).